 They shouldn’t have to miss out on Halloween, too and Halloween can’t be cancelled!

 But how can we safely celebrate in a pandemic?
-Obviously restrictions differ in all states, particularly with respect to visitors in your home, and these need to be adhered to.
+Obviously restrictions differ in all states, and these need to be adhered to.

 But even if you’re in a COVID-19 hot zone (aka Victoria), you can still get into the spirit of Halloween.